 Treatment may include:

-- Nonsteroidal anti-inflammatory medications , to reduce pain and inflammation
+Nonsteroidal anti-inflammatory medicines (NSAIDs), to ease pain and inflammation

-- Tumor-necrosis-factor blockers (biologic medications), to reduce inflammation and
+Tumor-necrosis-factor blockers (biologic medicines), to ease inflammation and swelling

-- Disease-modifying antirheumatic drugs (DMARDs), such as sulfasalazine, to decrease
+Disease-modifying anti-rheumatic medicines (DMARDs), such as sulfasalazine, to ease

 inflammation and control AS

-- Short-term use of muscle relaxants and pain relievers, to relieve severe pain and
+Short-term use of muscle relaxants and pain relievers, to ease severe pain and muscle

 and hardened bone

-Talk with your health care providers about the risks, benefits, and possible side
+Talk with your healthcare providers about the risks, benefits, and possible side effects

-Over time, a forward curve of the spine can develop with AS.
-Patients with AS are
+Over time, a forward curve of the spine can develop in people with AS.
+People with

-at great risk of thinning of the bones (osteoporosis).
+AS are at great risk of thinning of the bones (osteoporosis).
 This can result in spinal

 fractures.

-AS can also lead to psoriasis, and inflammation of the eye, aortic valve, and intestinal
+AS can also lead to psoriasis, and inflammation of the eye, aortic valve,